SovereignCloudStack/events/OpenInfraSummit2023/Open-Collaboration-viewed-through-the-eyes-of-a-PO.md

 ## Abstract (1000 chars)

-The Sovereign Cloud Stack (SCS) orchestrates various standardization and development efforts in an open and collaboritve fashion.
+The Sovereign Cloud Stack (SCS) orchestrates various standardization and development efforts in an open and collaborative fashion.
 The projects development efforts typically happens in the corresponding upstream project - done through funding and tender projects just as much as through interested parties at the various cloud service providers that utilize the SCS stack.
 Coordination happens in recurring meetings facilitated by the